GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 * Tagging
 * Search

-It also may be vital to employ a [concept- or mind-mapping](https://en.wikipedia.org/wiki/Concept_map) tool and utilize a note-taking system, such as the one used by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
+For a worthy knowledge base, it may also be vital to employ a [concept- or mind-mapping](https://en.wikipedia.org/wiki/Concept_map) tool and utilize a note-taking system, such as Zettelkasten invented by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
-As described in the book [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927), Luhmann did his primary work by elaborately wringing notes on the reading material implementing a sophisticated system of links and indexes to keep the notes together.
+As described in the book [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927), Luhmann did his primary work by elaborately wringing notes on the reading material.
+He implemented a sophisticated system of links and indexes to keep the notes together.
 Through links, his indexes branched into multiple contexts.
-This helped to understand the researched topic in many ways.
+This helped him to understand the researched topic in many ways.

-In spite of the above, the software used to establish a knowledge base should have an ability to easily attach and open large quantities of documents, such as PDF files or files produced by concept mapping tools.
+Obviously, our software should also have the ability to easily attach and open large quantities of documents, such as PDF files or files produced by concept mapping tools.

-All my demands are fulfilled by the two following sets of tools:
+Most of my demands are fulfilled by the two following software packages:

 * [Emacs org-mode](https://orgmode.org/) + [org-wiki](https://github.com/caiorss/org-wiki)
 * [Firefox](http://firefox.com) + [Scrapyard bookmark manager](https://addons.mozilla.org/en-US/firefox/addon/scrapyard/)

-[org-wiki](https://github.com/caiorss/org-wiki) is an [Emacs](http://emacs.org) module that utilizes [org-mode markup](http://ergoemacs.org/emacs/emacs_org_markup.html)
+[org-wiki](https://github.com/caiorss/org-wiki) is an [Emacs](http://emacs.org) module based on [org-mode markup](http://ergoemacs.org/emacs/emacs_org_markup.html)
-and [provides](https://caiorss.github.io/org-wiki/) a bunch of commands for wiki-related manipulations, for example, the [commands](https://github.com/caiorss/org-wiki#commands-to-download-files) to download and insert attachment files.
+that [provides](https://caiorss.github.io/org-wiki/) a bunch of commands for wiki-related manipulations, for example, the [commands](https://github.com/caiorss/org-wiki#commands-to-download-files) to download and insert attachment files, or commands to quickly insert links.
 In Windows, an instance of org-wiki may be automatically installed and configured as a part of [RHO Emacs](https://gchristensen.github.io/rho-emacs/) distribution.
-I use it to keep any long-term files and notes that I need less often.
+I use it to store any files that I need less often and to keep free-form notes, for which Emacs is indispensable.

-[Scrapyard](https://addons.mozilla.org/en-US/firefox/addon/scrapyard/), is an advanced bookmark manager with the abilities of web-clipping, cloud-bookmarking, and note-taking which resembles the good old [ScrapBook](https://en.wikipedia.org/wiki/ScrapBook).
+[Scrapyard](https://addons.mozilla.org/en-US/firefox/addon/scrapyard/), is an advanced bookmark manager that is able to clip fragments of pages, has cloud bookmarking, and also could be used for note-taking.
+It resembles the good old [ScrapBook](https://en.wikipedia.org/wiki/ScrapBook).
-I use it to store and organize bookmarks to online resources and keep a local archive of web-pages and PDF documents.
+I use Scrapyard to store and organize bookmarks to online resources and keep a local archive of web pages and PDF documents.

-Let's consider the organizational features of this software in more detail.
+Let's consider the features of this software in more detail.

 **1. Hierarchical grouping**

+Carefully maintained hierarchical organization allows to effortlessly find any necessary content.

 org-wiki utilizes files at the top level of its organizational structure.
-There are topic files and index files, that contain links to the former.
+There are topic files and index files.
+Index files contain links to the topic files.
 The topic files are divided into headings and subheadings of various levels.
-If necessary, any file could be quickly accessed through the Emacs [SpeedBar](https://www.emacswiki.org/emacs/SpeedBar).
+Emacs [SpeedBar](https://www.emacswiki.org/emacs/SpeedBar) allows to quickly access any file, if necessary.

+There are also non-hierarchical approaches to note-taking.
+The [org-roam](https://orgroam.com) Emacs package, which is also available in [RHO Emacs](https://gchristensen.github.io/rho-emacs/), is a popular example.

 ![org-wiki hierarchy](/posts/images/org-wiki-hierarchy.png)

 Scrapyard utilizes shelves at its top level.
-Bookmarks and page archives could be grouped into hierarchical trees of folders.
+Bookmarks and page fragments could be grouped into hierarchical trees of folders.

 ![Scrapyard hierarchy](/posts/images/scrapyard-hierarchy.png)

 **2. Hyperlinking and cross-referencing**